-The Xiphopod is a soft-shelled invertebrate omnivore native to Leir I. Xiphopods, known colloquially as “Blind Oni Crabs,” are typically found on worlds with hot grassland environments, but have also been found to be highly adaptable to extreme conditions.
-They are considered an invasive species in the UEE.
+The Xiphopod is a soft-shelled invertebrate omnivore indigenous to Leir I. Xiphopods, known colloquially as “Blind Oni Crabs,” are typically found on worlds with hot grassland environments, but have also been found to be highly adaptable to extreme conditions.
+They are considered an invasive species in the United Empire of Earth (UEE).
 Their ability to float and propel themselves through the air has made them a favorite subject of xenobiologists.

 Discovered during the initial planetary survey of Leir I, several specimens were captured and delivered to the University of Rhetor for study and classification.
 The scientists named the new species Xiphopod in honor of its resemblance to animals in the phylum Arthropoda and genus Xiphosura.
 The surveyors who discovered the animal, inspired by the “face” and “nose” that can be discerned in the animal’s front carapace, were responsible for the more common name “Blind Oni Crab.”Behavior and Ecology